northboys/izalul.github.io/about.md

 permalink: /about/
 ---

 IT Infrastructure Engineer @ Mitra Informatika.
-Very interested in Cloud Native, Cloud Computing, Security, and currently learning how to code.
+Very interested in Cloud-Native, Cloud Computing, Security, and currently learning how to code.

 ### Contact me